divyaadepu/Data-Mining-Algorithms/README.md

 Data Mining Algorithms implemented in JavaScript using Eclipse.

 # Social Media Survey
-Through this mini project,the relation between social media and various factors in  a student’s academic and social behaviouris analysed.
+Through this mini project,the relation between social media and various factors in  a student’s academic and social behaviour is analysed.

 # Alogrithms Implemented